BankingofThings/dart-obfuscator/README.md

 ## Non-actions
 * all platform specific code (java, swfit...) is left untouched
 * example code is left untouched.
-* unit tests are not carried across
+* unit tests are carried across so you can run tests after obfuscating.

-TODO: review unit tests
-Users may want to run unit tests after obfuscating code.
-Perhaps we need to copy them across and treat them like a public interface It is then the users job to delete them before publishing.
-Unit tests don't get uploaded so seems ok.